×

 Step 5

 Finally, wash your vehicle thoroughly to get rid of all the residue and dry it with a microfiber towel.
-Car wash industry experts recommend waxing to protect your car from tar spots and making it look great.
+Car wash industry experts recommend waxing to protect your car from tar spots and make it look great.

-Tar Removal – FAQs
+Tar Removal – Common Queries

 Can tar damage the car’s paint?